- 24X7Claim Assistance &

 Next, contact your insurance company and register a claim for your loss.
 Provide the essential details of your policy including details of the vehicle and policy number.
 After that, give a brief on the incident explaining the time, date and the place.

-The Motor law requires you need to inform the Road Transportation Office (RTO) about the incident.
+The Motor law requires you need to inform the Nearest RTO Office (Regional Transport Office) about the incident.
 After that, you have to collect the RTO transfer papers from the office.

 After intimating all the associated departments, the next step is to complete the documentation.
 Ensure you have attached all the relevant documents and send them to the office of your insurer.
 The documents include: